-Soot on your camping cookware can get pretty thick after multiple time use over a weekend.
+Soot on your camping cookware can get pretty thick after multiple times of use over a weekend.
 The thicker soot is, the harder it is to get rid of it.
 Laundry Detergent can help you in taking away the soot.
-You may be wondering laundry detergent is used for laundries, but believe me, it also does the trick of getting rid of soot from your cookware with pretty easy steps to follow on your own.
+You may be wondering if laundry detergent is used for laundry, but believe me, it also does the trick of getting rid of soot from your cookware with pretty easy steps to follow on your own.

 Steps to Use Laundry Detergents

 Step 1: Fill your sink/wash basin with hot water and add 11/2 tablespoon of laundry detergent in the sink/washbasin.

 Step 2: Put your cookware into the sink and leave it in the sink for about 5-10 minutes.